Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Method

 \subsection{Gated class-attention}

-Parameter isolation methods work by isolating a limited set of parameters after learning each task~\cite{delange2021continual, mallya2018packnet, rusu2016progressive}.
-We build upon the work of \emph{Hard Attention to the Task} (HAT)~\cite{serra2018overcoming} in which attention masks are learned for each task.
-The masks operate on the activations of the network.
-Parameters of the network used by previous tasks can be exploited by new tasks, thereby allowing for forward transfer, but their update is restricted to prevent forgetting.
+Parameter isolation methods work by isolating a limited set of parameters after learning each task~\citep{delange2021continual, mallya2018packnet, rusu2016progressive,serra2018overcoming}.
+Inspired by~\cite{serra2018overcoming}, we design a parameter isolation method called \emph{gated class-attention} that operates on the class attention block of transformers.
+The method allows parameters of the network used by previous tasks to be exploited by new tasks, thereby allowing for forward transfer, but their update is restricted to prevent forgetting.
 The main strengths of this approach are the good forward transfer with little or no forgetting of previous tasks, together with the ability to automatically learn which neurons to dedicate to each task within the capacity limit of the neural network.

-The forward pass of parameter isolation methods is usually conditioned on the task, and is therefore restricted to task-incremental learning.
+The forward pass of parameter isolation methods is usually conditioned on the task~\citep{mallya2018packnet,masana2021ternary,serra2018overcoming}, and is therefore restricted to task-incremental learning.
 A possible way to extend these methods to class-incremental learning would be to run one forward pass for each task and then combine the task predictions (e.g., by concatenation).
 However, this would increase the run time linearly in the number of tasks.
 To limit computational overhead, we propose to only apply attention masks to the last block of the ViT.
 In Section~\ref{sec:distillation}, we investigate distillation to further reduce computational overhead.

-\minisection{Mask-based class-attention gating.} We apply the attention-gating in the last transformer block, i.e. the decoder, which contains class-attention~\cite{touvron2021going}.
+\minisection{Mask-based class-attention gating.} We apply the attention-gating in the last transformer block, i.e. the decoder, which contains class-attention~\citep{touvron2021going}.
 This block combines the patch tokens from previous blocks with a learnable class token $\theta$.
-In Figure~\ref{fig:gating_proj} (left) we give a schematic diagram of the gated class-attention block.
-We define a number of learnable masks $m$ for task $t$ as: